camicasi08/portfolio_api/README.md

 npm install -g serverless
 ```

 Also  to make the local testing we are using a dynamoDb local instance.
-We must install the service to run locally dynamo
+We must install the service to run locally dynamo (run the command in the project root)

 ```bash
 sls dynamodb install